f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 This network has many similarities with the previous one:

 1) It moves Godwin's Caleb Williams into a centerpiece position connecting the first and the second group, while the works of Mary Shelly drift into the centers of all the major groupings.
 Pieces from Le Fanu, Gaskell, Shelly, and Lewis intermix with Roche's The Children of the Abby carrying particularly much weight and Brown's Edgard Huntly and Arthus Mervyn and DeQuincey's Klosterheim in a mix.

 2) Firmly grouping Walpole, Percy Shelly, Elenore Sleath, and Thomas Leland in a shared circle of influence, and it shifts Mary Shelly's Frankenstein also into this cluster, with Eaton Barrett's The Heroine as a new outer centerpiece carrying a lot of traction.
 Here finally the figure of Ann Radcliffe emerges, positioning here centrally within the early pioneers of the genre.

 3) The third smaller hub has largely fractured and has gotten reabsorbed, leaving Francis Burney's Carmilla as a centerpiece with some others, like Richard Burton's Vikram, Mary Shelly's Lodore, Brown's Wieland around him, but there are fewer circulating in its orbit.

 4) At the outskirts of this orbit Machen and Blackwood have united again, as opposed to the other display, with Godwin's St. Leon and Carver's Horror of Oakendale connecting them with the circles of the third branch.
 Once again, Hoggs connects groups 2 and 3, but Beckford is absent and in his stead, Lytton and Polidori have shifted.
-This highlights the crystalization of a cluster of texts surrounding the intrusion of outsiders and forbidden knowledge.
+This highlights the crystallization of a cluster of texts surrounding the intrusion of outsiders and forbidden knowledge.

 5) Hawthorne's works appear on the fringes of the network disconnected from most other pieces, mainly self-referential.
 Stoker and Byron are largely absent as well, influencing most of all each other.

-This grouping puts more emphasis on Mary Shelly and Willaim Godwin as a thematic bridge between differnt groupings of Gothic fiction authors highlighting their thematic sway over the genre formation as a whole.
+This grouping puts more emphasis on Mary Shelly and Willaim Godwin as a thematic bridge between different groupings of Gothic fiction authors, highlighting their thematic sway over the genre formation as a whole.

 # Network Graph on Textual Influence Through out time:

-This grouping, which takes chronology into consideration brings a few previously unheard of texts to the forefront, but the larger picture strengthens the impression informed by previous network analysis.
-The fact that the labeling has been done in order of degree centrality alows for a more precise ranking that any of the previous attempts and takes theh element of personal expectation, preferential invetigation and subjective gaze out of the picture.
+This grouping, which takes chronology into consideration, brings a few previously unheard of texts to the forefront, but the larger picture strengthens the impression informed by previous network analysis.
+The fact that the labeling has been done in order of degree centrality allows for a more precise ranking than any of the previous attempts and takes the element of personal expectation, preferential investigation and subjective gaze out of the picture.

-1) The shape of the network has drastically changed in comparison to the previous iterations prividing one larger, losely integrated cluster consisting of a number of sub groupings, asa well as a scant few highly influentail outliers whihc seemingly arrose without reference to prior works of the genre, which nevertheless provided a rich source of inspiration for subsequent texts.
+The shape of the network has drastically changed in comparison to the previous iterations providing one larger, loosely integrated cluster consisting of a number of sub groupings, as well as a scant few highly influential outliers which seemingly arose without reference to prior works of the genre, which nevertheless provided a rich source of inspiration for subsequent texts.

-2) Starting with some of the most prominent outliers:
+Starting with some of the most prominent outliers:

 21: Percy Shelley's Zastrozzi (1810):  A piece lauded for its depiction of amoral self-indulgence and individualism within a backdrop of a gothic setting.

-23: Edward Bulwer-Lytton's Falkland (1827): An amoral piece of self-indulgence centered around the courting of young woman by a protagonist tormented by premonitions of her death - inspired by the Sturm and Drang Goethe piece Sorrows of young Werther.
+23: Edward Bulwer-Lytton's Falkland (1827): An amoral piece of self-indulgence centered around the courting of a young woman by a protagonist tormented by premonitions of her death - inspired by the Sturm and Drang Goethe piece Sorrows of young Werther.

-19 + 53: Wilkie Collin's The Womand in White (1860) and Marcus Clark's For the Term of his Natural Life (1874): The former is Collins most highly esteemed piece of Sensationalist mystery fiction about the dispossesion of a disenfranchised noble woman accused of lunacy.
+19 + 53: Wilkie Collin's The Woman in White (1860) and Marcus Clark's For the Term of his Natural Life (1874): The former is Collin's most highly esteemed piece of Sensationalist mystery fiction about the dispossession of a disenfranchised noble woman accused of lunacy.
 The latter deals with the cruelty and systematic violence inflicted on a wrongfully convicted.

-40 + 58 + 46: Edgar Allen Poe's The Fall of the House of Usher (1839), Mary Shelly's The Furtunes Of Perkin Warbeck, Walter Scott's The Black Dwarf: The Fall of the House of Usher details the story of an isolated aristocratic family, madness, as well as feelings of fear, doom and guilt.
+40 + 58 + 46: Edgar Allan Poe's The Fall of the House of Usher (1839), Mary Shelly's The Fortunes Of Perkin Warbeck, Walter Scott's The Black Dwarf: The Fall of the House of Usher details the story of an isolated aristocratic family, madness, as well as feelings of fear, doom and guilt.
 The Fortunes of Perkin Warbeck is a piece of political intrigue set in the War of the Roses.
-The Black Dwarf details the story of a misantropic hermit dwarf in league with the devil in the midst of a political intrigue.
+The Black Dwarf details the story of a misanthropic hermit dwarf in league with the devil in the midst of a political intrigue.

 41 + 42 + 43: Charles Dickens' The Haunted Man and the Ghost's Bargain and Elizabeth Gaskell's The Doom of the Griffiths: The former deals with a professor haunted by past mistakes and sorrows plagued by apparitions, while the latter deals with family curses, myth, revenge, murder and the role of women in society.

-17 + 25: Reeve Sophia's The Mysterious Wanderer and Jane Austin's Northanger Abbey: The former is a gothic romance in the style of Radcliffe rich with deceit, moder and family tragedy.
-The latter is a famous piece of satire on Gothioc Romance with a too-romantic girl and a frightening backdrop.
+17 + 25: Reeve Sophia's The Mysterious Wanderer and Jane Austin's Northanger Abbey: The former is a gothic romance in the style of Radcliffe, rich with deceit, murder and family tragedy.
+The latter is a famous piece of satire on Gothic Romance, with a too-romantic girl and a frightening backdrop.

-14 + 26: James Hogg's The Private Memoirs And Confessions Of A Justified Sinner and Mathew Lewis' The Castle Spectre: The former deals in religious fanatism and psychologicla mystery, while the former deals with a caste haunted by a young woman wrongfully accused of murder.
+14 + 26: James Hogg's The Private Memoirs And Confessions Of A Justified Sinner and Mathew Lewis' The Castle Spectre: The former deals in religious fanaticism and psychological mystery, while the former deals with a caste haunted by a young woman wrongfully accused of murder.

-13 + 31: William Godwin's St. Leon and Ann Radcliffe's A Sicilian Romance: The former deals with fallen nobility, madness, faustian bargains and a retreat from society in despair.
-The latter deals with fallen nobility, shamefull secrets and psychological terror in a fallen castle.
+13 + 31: William Godwin's St. Leon and Ann Radcliffe's A Sicilian Romance: The former deals with fallen nobility, madness, Faustian bargains and a retreat from society in despair.
+The latter deals with fallen nobility, shameful secrets and psychological terror in a fallen castle.

-27 + 33 + 47 + 48: Arthur Machen's The great God Pan, AM Bernard's The Abbots Ghost, Mary Shelley's Lodore and William Beckford's Caliph Vathek: The Great God Pan deals with a metaphysical and moral transgression meddling with higher forces that create a corrupted, daemonic femme fatale.
+27 + 33 + 47 + 48: Arthur Machen's The great God Pan, AM Bernard's The Abbot's Ghost, Mary Shelley's Lodore and William Beckford's Caliph Vathek: The Great God Pan deals with a metaphysical and moral transgression meddling with higher forces that create a corrupted, daemonic femme fatale.
 The Abbots Ghost is a tale of intrigue, ghost, forbidden love and miracles.
-Lodore covers power, responsibilty and the role of women within a family structure.
+Lodore covers power, responsibility and the role of women within a family structure.
 Caliph Vathek is an orientalist tale dealing in ambition, greed, pacts with the devil and the consequences of unbridled desire.

 More central pieces:

 I - IV quadrant:

-34: Eaton Barrett's The Heroine: A popular bestseller that combined the style of Radcliffes gothic romances with an over the top comedic and quixotic adventure and exploration ark of a female protagonist, with a paternal call or domestic submissivness at the end.
-This text had already  appeared as highly influental in the visualizations above and there are numerous quotes on its reach and influence.
+34: Eaton Barrett's The Heroine: A popular bestseller that combined the style of Radcliffe's gothic romances with an over the top comedic and quixotic adventure and exploration arc of a female protagonist, with a paternal call or domestic submissiveness at the end.
+This text had already appeared as highly influential in the visualizations above, and there are numerous quotes on its reach and influence.

-61 + 12: William Ainsworth's Rookwood and Tobias Smollet's The Adventures Of Ferdinand Count Fathom: The former is a gothic romance detailing royal inheritence disputes after an ill-fated death, while the latter chronicles the travels of a villanous, deceitful dandy with a supernatural undercurrent.
+61 + 12: William Ainsworth's Rookwood and Tobias Smollett's The Adventures Of Ferdinand Count Fathom: The former is a gothic romance detailing royal inheritance disputes after an ill-fated death, while the latter chronicles the travels of a villainous, deceitful dandy with a supernatural undercurrent.

-9 + 29: Charlotte Smith's Emmeline, Or The Orphan Of The Castle and Montague James' Ghost Stories of an Antiquary: The former a cinderella story of female emancipation, gaining property and standing, where ownership over masonry and bodily authonomy blend. gothic in style.
-The latter deals with the veiled invasion of outside forces in the rural retreal of a scholar. (reminiscent of Sheridia or Machen)
+9 + 29: Charlotte Smith's Emmeline, Or The Orphan Of The Castle and Montague James' Ghost Stories of an Antiquary: The former a Cinderella story of female emancipation, gaining property and standing, where ownership over masonry and bodily autonomy blend.
+Gothic in style.
+The latter deals with the veiled invasion of outside forces in the rural retreat of a scholar. (reminiscent of Sheridan or Machen)

-78 + 24 + 6: Charlotte Smith's The Emmigrants, Eliza Parsons' The Castle Of Wolfenbach and Charles Brockden Browns Wieland: Emmigrants deals with the trauma and alienation French emmigrants fter the revolution carry with them.
+78 + 24 + 6: Charlotte Smith's The Emigrants, Eliza Parsons' The Castle Of Wolfenbach and Charles Brockden Brown's Wieland: Emigrants deals with the trauma and alienation French emigrants after the revolution carry with them.
 The castle of Wolfenbach is an important early piece predating many Radcliff texts, lauded by Jane Austin as essential. (early outlier) A gothic royal romance with abundant frenzied expressions of emotion, fainting, weeping and struggles of identity formation.
-Wieland deals with madness, religious fanatism, psychologicla turmoil and supernatural gruesom violence (early american transposition of the genre after Godwin).
+Wieland deals with madness, religious fanaticism, psychological turmoil and supernatural gruesome violence (early American transposition of the genre after Godwin).
 II quadrant:
 10 + 8 :
 32 + 76 :